 Community Legal Services

-Community Legal Services (CLS) is a legal clinic located within the law school.
-Law students, under the supervision of staff lawyers (aka Review Counsel), handle legal files on behalf of low income and marginalized members of the London community, as well as Western University and Fanshawe College students.
-It is also an access to justice initiative for people who cannot afford a lawyer.
+Community Legal Services (CLS) is a teaching legal clinic, within the Faculty of Law, where law students, under the supervision of the clinic’s lawyers, handle legal files on behalf of marginalized and low-income individuals in London, as well as Western and Fanshawe College students.
+Our services are completely free of charge.

-CLS presents the only opportunity available to law students to appear in court and represent real clients on real cases.
+While there are lots of experiential learning initiatives at Western, CLS presents the only opportunity available for law students to appear in courts or tribunals representing real clients on real cases.
 Students handle files from the initial client interview all the way to settlement or trial.
-CLS covers the following areas of law:
+With its expansive facilities in Room 126, CLS has a modern and updated clinical space where students can learn and collaborate.
+We provide important access to justice services ensuring community members in need have representation that is unavailable anywhere else.
+We handle hundreds of files per year and provide brief legal advice to many other individuals.
+CLS primarily covers the following areas of law:

+Upon completion, Associate Caseworkers receive a Certification of Completion from CLS.
 To be selected as an Associate Caseworker, first year students must go through an application process in early September.
-Twenty first year students will be selected, (ten for each term).
+Approximately 20-25 first year students will be selected.
 Watch for more details!

 Dispute Resolution Centre

-The Dispute Resolution Centre (DRC) is a not-for-profit organization that provides alternative dispute resolution (ADR) training to students and mediation services to London and Middlesex County residents.
-It is operated by Western Law students under the supervision of Community Legal Services (CLS).
-Each year, the DRC takes on a select number of Interns to become certified in ADR after attending weekly, hands-on mediation and negotiation training.
-ADR Interns also assist in DRC community projects and school initiatives.
-Currently, the DRC runs conflict resolution workshops through the Student Success Centre, Youth Opportunities Unlimited and Leads Employment, and conducts intakes with peace bond applicants at the London Courthouse.
-The DRC also organizes the ADR Speaker Series and 1L Mediation Competition for Western law students.
+The Dispute Resolution Centre (DRC) is a not-for-profit organization that provides alternative dispute resolution (ADR) training to students.
+It is operated by Western Law students under the supervision of the DRC Faculty Supervisor.
+Each year, the DRC takes on a select number of Student Interns to learn about ADR while attending hands-on mediation and negotiation training every other week throughout the school year.

-Negotiation is a crucial step in all litigated cases, and Interns may be assisting with Landlord and Tenant Board mediations, Small Claims Court settlement conferences, or Crown Resolution meetings.
-Mediation is also appropriate for many areas of law and the DRC has previously helped mediate contract breaches, debts, neighbour disputes, evictions, employment disputes, peace bonds, and many other issues.
-As both negotiators and mediators, Interns will help their clients resolve disputes in a fair and cost-effective way, attempting to avoid the burdens of the court system.
+Negotiation is a crucial step in all litigated cases.
+Mediation is also appropriate for many areas of law such as contract breaches, debts, neighbor disputes, evictions, employment disputes, peace bonds, and many other issues.
+As both negotiators and mediators, Interns will learn to resolve disputes in a fair and cost-effective way, which avoids the burdens of the court system.

-The ADR Internship allows students to develop a strong and unique set of skills applicable to all areas of legal practice.
-The program is intensive, and Interns should expect to commit an average of six hours of their time per week, with some weeks requiring more and some requiring less time, depending on when work is assigned.
+The ADR Internship allows students to develop a strong and unique set of skills that are invaluable and applicable to all areas of legal practice.
+The program is intensive, and Interns should expect to commit an average of 3 hours of their time per bi-weekly session, with some weeks requiring more and some requiring less time, depending on when work is assigned.
 Information about the application process will be sent out in early September and applications will be due shortly thereafter.

 Western Business Law Clinic